Recon-Fuzz/recon-docs/src/recon/recon_tricks.md

 You can save a lot of back and forth by creating a share and sending it to your team or auditors

 Recon jobs update automatically every minute, so once you know the job will work you can share it and go afk

+## Use Dynamic Replacement for Config

+Thinking about multi-deployment tests?
+Admin Mistakes?
+Hardcoded Precision Tollerance?

+Just set these as constants in your `Setup` file and then use Dynamic Replacement

+You already paid for the cloud service, save time and run a few extra runs to help you test all edge cases